Boucksom-Zariski and Weyl chambers on irreducible holomorphic symplectic manifolds: An example and a remark on the stability chambers

-Now we describe the volume function $\mathrm{vol}(-)$ associated to $Y$.
-We start by observing that in this case we have $c_Y=3$ (see for example the table at page 78 in \cite{Rap}).
-By Proposition \ref{upshotprop} and by the proof of item 2 in Theorem \ref{mainthm1}, we have the following description of the volume function. \begin{enumerate} \item \textbf{vol(-) on $\mathbf{\Sigma_M}$:} let $[D]\in \Sigma_M$ and write $[D]=x[H]+z[H-\delta]$.
+Now we describe the volume function $\mathrm{vol}(-)$ associated with $Y$.
+We start by observing that in this case, we have $c_Y=3$ (see for example the table on page 78 in \cite{Rap}).
+By Proposition \ref{upshotprop} and by the proof of item 2 in Theorem \ref{mainthm1}, we have the following description of the volume function. \begin{enumerate} \item \textbf{vol(-) on $\mathbf{\Sigma_M}$:} let $[D]\in \Sigma_M$ and write $[D]=x[A]+z[A-\delta]$.
 Then

-\item \textbf{vol(-) on $\mathbf{\Sigma_H}$:} let $[D]\in \Sigma_H$ and write $[D]=x[H]+z[\delta]$.
+\item \textbf{vol(-) on $\mathbf{\Sigma_A}$:} let $[D]\in \Sigma_A$ and write $[D]=x[A]+z[\delta]$.
 Then